junhuplim/Practice/systems/README.md

         - 192.168.x.y: private network (machines on your private wifi network usually have the 192.168 prefix)

 - port
-    - for multiple programs to lsiten for new network connections on same machine without colliding, they pick a port to listen on
+    - for multiple programs to listen for new network connections on same machine without colliding, they pick a port to listen on
     - port is an integer between 0 and 65,535 (2^16 ports total)
     - typically ports 0-1023 are reserved for system ports and should not be used by user-level processes
     - some ports have pre-defined uses